Never use an existing brand to sell a non-related product to the existing ones.

 Marketing is not a battle of products.
 It’s a battle of perception.

-Many people think that marketing is a battle of products where the best product wins.
-This is false, because there is no objective reality.
-There is no best product.
+It’s not the best product that wins because there is no best product.
 All that exists is how people perceive the product, and whether they believe it to be the best or not.

 Perception is reality.
 The rest is illusion.